Call 24/7: +1 (800) 972-3282

 This solution works to fix both internal and external SSD not showing up in Disk Management.

-File system issues, as incompatible or corrupted, will prevent you from finding the SSD.
+File system issues, such as incompatible format or corrupted, will prevent you from finding the SSD.

 Formatting the SSD will allow you to change the file system and fix the issue.
-However, you’ll lose all data on it.
+However, you’ll lose all of your data.

-To format an SSD not showing in Disk Management, you’ll need third-party software.
+To format an SSD not showing in Disk Management:

 Choose the best file system for your operating system: